gitlawanya/100DaysPython/README.md

 # 100DaysPython
-Learning and being consistent with Python
+Learning and trying to be consistent with Python for 100 days.